nklymok/lviv_parkingbot/README.md

 <a href="about"></a>
 ## About
 Discover Lviv parking lots near you on Telegram.
 Quick and simple solution for all parking problems.
 Find out:

-- What parkings are near you.
+- What parking lots are near you.
-- How far away is the nearest parking spot.
+- How far away the nearest parking lot is.
-- How much time it takes to get to the nearest parking spot.
+- How much time it takes to get to the nearest parking lot.
-- How many parking spots are there.
+- How many parking spots there are.
-- How many inclusive parking spots are there.
+- How many inclusive parking spots there are.
 <a href="usage"></a>
 ## Usage:
 It's really that easy: